 80 Wolf Road, Suite 301 Albany, NY 12205

-During this time of need for so many in the Capital District, spawned by the Coronavirus pandemic, Albany Financial Group took the opportunity to give back to the community with two generous donations to the Regional Food Bank of Northeastern NY and to LifePath, formerly known as Senior Service of Albany.
+As the Coronavirus Pandemic continues to increase the demand for food, services and other resources in the Capital District, Albany Financial Group, for the second year in a row, took the opportunity to give back to the community with two generous donations to the Regional Food Bank of Northeastern NY and to LifePath, formerly known as Senior Service of Albany.

 The advisors and staff at Albany Financial Group consider themselves blessed, always and especially now, and are grateful for the opportunity to give back to the community, said AFG Principal Leonard Valletta.